Transactions

 events

-// We know this tx should result in `Sudid` event.
+// We know this tx should result in `Sudid` event, ignore all others.

 if (result.isError) {